 - 2.1 We praise and reward children for good behaviour in a variety of ways: - Teachers praise children when good behaviour is seen. - Teachers give children house points for following The Worthington Way. - Stickers are also awarded. - We distribute whole class merits, either for consistent good work or behaviour, or to acknowledge outstanding effort or acts of kindness in school.
-These corporately build towards an agreed reward for the class. - Work is celebrated by displays around school. - Children who show their best efforts in class, visit the Headteacher, where they receive a head teacher's sticker and a text message home. - 2.2 The school acknowledges all the efforts and achievements of children, both in and out of school, e.g. music or swimming certificates. - 2.3 The school employs a number of sanctions to enforce the school rules, and to ensure a safe and positive learning environment.
+These corporately build towards an agreed reward for the class. - Work is celebrated by displays around school. - Children who show their best efforts in class, visit the Headteacher, where they receive a head teacher's sticker and a text message home. - Reach for The Highest certificates are awarded weekly in classes. - 2.2 The school acknowledges all the efforts and achievements of children, both in and out of school, e.g. music or swimming certificates. - 2.3 The school employs a number of sanctions to enforce the school rules, and to ensure a safe and positive learning environment.
 We employ each sanction appropriately to each individual situation. - We expect children to adhere to 'The Worthington Way'.
 This is the school code if you like.
 The Worthington Way is expressed as follows: